 You should go to TeamLab Borderless.

-Borderless has several exhibits that are kid-friendly and some of them can also be enjoyed by adults.
+Borderless has several exhibits that are kid-friendly, and some of them can also be enjoyed by adults.
 This makes Borderless a great choice for your family trip.
 When I was preparing our itinerary for Japan, my kid looked at the computer and wanted to see every single video about the Borderless rooms for kids.
-There’s no need to say that he was trilling before we even get there.
+There’s no need to say that he was trilling before we even got there.

-Pro-tip 2: It is not allowed to eat or drink in the exhibition’s area, so it’s better to visit the museum after eating, specially for the kids.
-You can drink though in the rest areas of the museum or have a cup of tea at the EN Tea House in the museum.
+Pro-tip 2: It is not allowed to eat or drink in the exhibition’s area, so it’s better to visit the museum after eating, especially for the kids.
+You can drink in the rest areas of the museum or have a cup of tea at the EN Tea House in the museum.

 You don’t like crowds?